Continual Learning for Instruction Following from Realtime Feedback: Experimental Setup

 \paragraph{Deployment} In each round of deployment, we collect up to a fixed number of interactions per user.
 We instruct users to use the reboot button sparingly, and only when they anticipate the follower will make a mistake that cannot be easily corrected.
 We do not enforce any specific feedback patterns.
 Users are aware that their instructions and feedback will be used to train the agent for future rounds.

 \paragraph{Evaluation} The main measure of performance is the agent's instruction execution accuracy during interactions with human users.
 Because we have no human demonstration or annotation for this data, we perform post-hoc manual evaluation for each round.
 We randomly sample instructions from each round.
 We only sample instructions the agent completed (i.e., executed the $\actname{STOP}$ action) to annotate.
-We assume all instructions rebooted by the user are failures, and adjust down the accuracy as estimated from the annotations according to the ratio of rebooted instructions.\footnote{\autoref{sec:sup:reboot} formally defines the evaluation metric.} We show the instruction, an animation of the agent's execution, and a list of cards that were reached by the follower during execution.
+We assume all instructions rebooted by the user are failures, and adjust down the accuracy as estimated from the annotations according to the ratio of rebooted instructions. \autoref{sec:sup:reboot} formally defines the evaluation metric.
+We show the instruction, an animation of the agent's execution, and a list of cards that were reached by the follower during execution.
 We ask whether the follower correctly executed the instruction, and whether the follower made any number of errors in a pre-defined list.
 For performance measurements and statistics, we report the mean and confidence interval,\footnote{Confidence intervals are computed using bootstrap sampling. $n$ = 10,000 samples for interaction-level metrics, and $n$ = 1,000 samples for instruction- and action-level metrics.} except where noted.
 When emphasizing the relationship between the amount of training data and each measure, we plot the metric by the number of observed instructions rather than by round index.

-\paragraph{Crowdsourcing} We use MTurk\footnote{\url{https://www.mturk.com}} for both user-agent interactions and post-hoc instruction evaluation.
-We recruit workers from English-majority locales using a qualification quiz and tutorial.\footnote{Details about crowdsourcing management and compensation are available in \autoref{sup:crowdsourcing}.} We maintain novice and expert groups of workers.
+\paragraph{Crowdsourcing} We use MTurk for both user-agent interactions and post-hoc instruction evaluation.
+We recruit workers from English-majority locales using a qualification quiz and tutorial. \autoref{sup:crowdsourcing} contains crowdsourcing management and compensation details.
+We maintain novice and expert groups of workers.
 Expert workers have higher compensation, and access to the post-hoc instruction accuracy tasks.
 To become an expert, workers must show they understand the task and annotation expectations during interactions in the novice pool.
 We qualify 108 workers, including 65 expert workers.
 During deployment, we balance the number of interactions between workers by limiting each worker to about eight interactions per agent and round.